This is a guide to help dentists understand how the tax system can help you increase the size of your donation and obtain tax relief for yourself.

 - Membership fees to a CASC, e.g. golf club

-- Gift aid is restricted when you or your family benefits from a payment, e.g. donating in exchange for your travel costs to be paid for a trip to climb Mount Everest.
+- Gift aid is restricted when you or your family benefits from a payment, e.g., donating in exchange for your travel costs being paid for a trip to climb Mount Everest.

 - Payment of money that doesn’t belong to you, e.g. funds collected from patients for a sponsored silence at work